約51分で読めます最終更新:2026年6月

 From Fukuoka (Hakata Station)

 The simplest route is the JR Yufuin no Mori limited express from Hakata.
-The trip takes about two hours fifteen minutes and costs ¥5,690 one way for a reserved seat as of spring 2026, fully covered by the JR Kyushu Pass and the nationwide Japan Rail Pass.
+The trip takes about two hours fifteen minutes and costs ¥5,690 one way for a reserved seat as of spring 2026, fully covered by the JR Kyushu Pass and the nationwide Japan Rail Pass [verified JR Kyushu 2026-05-20].
 Only three outbound services run per day and seats sell out a week ahead in April, October, and around the New Year holiday — book as soon as the JR Kyushu reservation window opens 30 days before departure.
 The train itself is the green-and-cream tourist train you've seen on Instagram, with high-back seats, a buffet car, and panoramic windows through Hita's gorges.

 If the Yufuin no Mori is sold out, take any Sonic limited express to Kokura or Oita and transfer to the local Kyudai Main Line.
 Total time: roughly three hours.
 Same JR Pass coverage.